Park City, Utah

 Park City is a city in Utah, United States.
 Most of the city is within Summit County, with some portions extending into Wasatch County.
 It is considered to be part of the Wasatch Back.
 The population was 8,396 at the 2020 census, and on average, the tourist population greatly exceeds the number of permanent residents.
 The city is 32 mi southeast of downtown Salt Lake City and 20 mi from Salt Lake City's east edge of Sugar House along Interstate 80.

 After a population decline following the shutdown of the area's mining industry, the city rebounded during the 1980s and 1990s through an expansion of its tourism business.
 According to 2021 data, the city brought in a yearly average of $529.8 million to the Utah economy as a tourist hot spot, $80 million of which was attributed to the Sundance Film Festival.
 The city has two major ski resorts: Deer Valley Resort and Park City Mountain Resort (combined with Canyons Village at Park City) and one minor resort: Woodward Park City (an action sports training and fun center).
 Both Deer Valley and Park City Mountain Resorts were the major locations for ski and snowboarding events at the 2002 Winter Olympics, and are expected to reprise these roles for the 2034 Winter Olympics.
 Although they receive less snow and have a shorter ski season than do their counterparts in Salt Lake County, such as Snowbird resort, they are much easier to access.

 In 2015, Park City Ski Resort and Canyons resorts merged, creating the largest ski area in the U.S. In all, the resort boasts 17 slopes, 14 bowls, 300 trails and 22 mi of lifts.

-The city was the original location of the United States' largest independent film festival, the Sundance Film Festival; home of the United States Ski Team; training center for members of the Australian Freestyle Ski Team; the largest collection of factory outlet stores in northern Utah; the 2002 Olympic bobsled/skeleton/luge track at the Utah Olympic Park; and golf courses.
+The city was the original location of the United States' largest independent film festival, the Sundance Film Festival, which was held in the city for 48 years, with Park City still currently serving as the headquarters of the Sundance Institute's Utah office; home of the United States Ski Team; training center for members of the Australian Freestyle Ski Team; the largest collection of factory outlet stores in northern Utah; the 2002 Olympic bobsled/skeleton/luge track at the Utah Olympic Park; and golf courses.
 Some scenes from the 1994 film Dumb and Dumber were shot in the city.
 Outdoor-oriented businesses such as backcountry.com, Rossignol USA, and Skullcandy have their headquarters in Park City.
 The city has many retailers, clubs, bars, and restaurants, and has nearby reservoirs, hot springs, forests, and hiking and biking trails.

 In the summertime, many valley residents of the Wasatch Front visit the town to escape high temperatures.
 Park City is usually cooler than Salt Lake City as it lies mostly higher than 7000 ft above sea level, while Salt Lake City is situated at an elevation of about 4300 ft.